R1EHB/R-MD-LaTeX/outline.md

 # Key Elements #

-* Hands-on
+* Lecture, with examples.
-* More Hands-on
+* Limited hands-on during session, but with ample examples to try at home.

 # Prerequisites #

 It is expected that you have some familiarity with R and RStudio, can install packages from CRAN, and understand basic R syntax.

 We will be using R and RStudio for this workshop.
-This must be installed prior to September 11.
-Simply email EZTech and request that R and RStudio be installed on your machine.
+This must be installed prior to XXX.
+Simply email ??? and request that R and RStudio be installed on your machine.
 They will push that out usually in a day or so.

 * R and RStudio
 * MikTeX (required for knitr)